ticklepoke/citi-team-18/README.md

 **We developed this software as a proof of concept for demonstrating how we can mitigate human, developer and infrastructure based vulnerabilities.**

+## Security Techniques

+Ez-transfer applies the following techniques to ensure secure transactions and user identity protection:

+-   Json Web Tokens to handle user validation.
+JWT also has a time-to-live so it will expire and has to be refreshed.

+-   2FA sms services to handle authentication.

+-   Database sanitisation to prevent injection attacks (Object Relational Mapping Layer).

+-   CSRF protection because we pass in the JWT through Bearer instead of a cookie.

 ## Security Principles

 ### Limiting Blast Radius